DubJeremy/TCG-Collect-api/README.md

-# Awesome Project Build with TypeORM
+# Collection-api

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database settings inside `data-source.ts` file
+2. Setup the .env file with the file .env.example
+3. Setup the docker-compose.yml file with the file docker-compose.example
+4. Run `docker-compose up` command
-3. Run `npm start` command
+5. Run `npm run start` command

-npm run typeorm migration:run -d .\src\data-source.ts
+---